arushnab/bonn-eeg-ml/README.md

 - **Research Reproducibility**: Modular pipeline that saves trained models, logs results to JSON, and generates standardized diagnostic plots, enabling transparent and repeatable experiments.

 ## Dataset
 Single-channel EEG recordings (4097 samples at 173.61 Hz) from the University of Bonn, focusing on Sets Z (healthy), F (interictal), and S (seizure).

+> **Note**
+> This repository is still being cleaned up and organized.
+Some files and documentation may change as the project is refined.